 Big Picture Crypto Cycles and Key Levels

 Every cryptocurrency moves in repetitive price cycles.
 In fact, every chart time period imaginable has a price cycle.
+The design goal here was to leave the high throughput intact while introducing smart contracts into its ecosystem.
 Even three- and five-minute intraday charts have tradable cycles.
 Identifying future convergences of multiple cycle lows (or highs) can give you a potent crypto trading edge.
 Here are three multicycle low projection charts for BTCUSD, XRPUSD, and ETHUSD.
 These are the largest-cap cryptos and serve as a general timing proxy for smaller coins, too.

 Have a look at Bitcoin’s weekly cycles chart: